khoffschlag/BATS/README.md

 # 🦇 Introduction

-You don't know how do deal with binary numbers?
+You don't know how to deal with binary numbers?
 No worries, BATS will help you!
-BATS provides theoretical information as well as automatically generated and evaluated exercises in order to help you learn binary conversion, decimal conversion, bianry arithmetic and logical operators.
+BATS provides theoretical information as well as automatically generated and evaluated exercises in order to help you learn binary conversion, decimal conversion, binary arithmetic and logical operators.

 # 🧰 Features

-BATS teaches binary conversion, decimal conversion, logical operations and binary arithmetics by providing features like
+BATS teaches binary conversion, decimal conversion, logical operations and binary arithmetic by providing features like

 ✅ theoretical explanations for each topic

 ✅ randomly generated exercises

-✅ progressive feedback to incorrect answers with for example hints and calculation steps
+✅ progressive feedback to incorrect answers with, for example, hints and calculation steps

 ✅ timed quizzes that allow you to compete with other users

-✅ showcases your best quiz performance on a leaderboard alongside with other users
+✅ showcases your best quiz performance on a leaderboard alongside other users

 # 🔨 Installation

-This project was done with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2 as well express.js.
+This project was done with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2 as well as express.js.

-If you want to install a local version of BATS, make sure to first install Angular 18.0.2 as well as express.js.
+If you want to install a local version of BATS, make sure to first install Angular 18.0.2 and express.js.

 Then you can install the frontend by running the command-line command `npm install` in the root folder of BATS.

-After running the command in the root folder, change to the backend folder and run `npm install` again.
+After running the command in the root folder, change to the backend folder, and run `npm install` again.

-Last step is to put the .env file with the needed password keys in the backend folder.
+Last step is to set up the database.
-We will provide the professor with an .env file.

 ## 🚀 Start the app